brandonkramer/wordpress-webpack-workflow/README.md

 # 1-- Run the npx script to get the files
 npx wp-strap webpack
 # 2-- Fill in the details for your POT file in the terminal
-#   - Edit the BrowserSync settings in `webpack.config.js` if you want to make use of it
+# 3-- Edit the BrowserSync settings in `webpack.config.js` if you want to make use of it
-# 3-- Install the NPM dependencies in the project folder
-npm install
 # 4-- Start your npm build workflow with one of these commands:
-npm run dev
+yarn dev
-npm run dev:watch
+yarn dev:watch
-npm run prod
+yarn prod
-npm run prod:watch
+yarn prod:watch
 ```

 You can also use the npx script with predefined answers to get a quicker start